 In honor of all those who work “hard” for us in Washington D.C.
 I present American Idiot by Green Day.
 Oh, did you know they passed a bill out of committee that requires all ISPs to track your internet usage for 18 months.
 Yeah.
 The bill is no. 1981…..so so close to 1984.
 Thanks “elected” officials who have been in office for decade upon decade upon decade (*cough* John Kerry…John McCain….Pelosi….everyone)

-American Idiot by Green Day for Eb Instruments (72.6 KiB, 275 hits) You do not have permission to download this file.
-Please either login or create an account first.
+American Idiot by Green Day for Eb Instruments (72.6 KiB, 280 hits) You do not have permission to download this file.

-American Idiot by Green Day for Bb Instruments (71.9 KiB, 122 hits) You do not have permission to download this file.
-Please either login or create an account first.
+American Idiot by Green Day for Bb Instruments (71.9 KiB, 123 hits) You do not have permission to download this file.